August 2, 2021

 Everything You Need to Know About Tax Extensions

 You may be unable to complete and submit your business tax return by the normal filing deadline.
-The filing deadline for businesses varies based on entity type.
+The filing deadline for businesses varies based on the entity type.

-- S-Corporation and Partnership returns are due March 15th.
+Returns are due March 15th.
 Returns filed for fiscal years are due the 15th day of the 3rd month after year end.

 What do you do if you are unable to complete your business or personal tax return by the filing deadline?
 You file an extension!